 This is where support is key.
-Speaking to an ICAEW chartered accountant or adviser about your business plan will give you the best chance at securing any external finance you may require.
-As professionals, your chartered accountant or business adviser will be able to ensure your business plan isn't just presented properly but also correctly answers the questions you'll be asked.
+Speaking to an ICAEW chartered accountant or adviser about your business plan will give you the best chance at securing any external finance you may need.

-To be able to attract outside investment, if required, you'll need your business plan to be able to clearly present your plans and answer any questions someone looking to invest would have.
+To be able to attract outside investment, you'll need your business plan to clearly present your plans and answer any questions someone looking to invest would have.

-Maintaining your accounting records on cloud software such as Xero enables you to run regular detailed reports such as monthly profit and loss compared to a previously set budget so you can see what is working and what isn't.
+Maintaining your accounting records on cloud software lets you run regular detailed reports (such as monthly profit and loss) and compare them to a previously set budget, so you can see what is working and what isn't.

-Monitoring this information regularly not only helps you to track your progress against your original goals, it also allows you to identify areas where particular alterations may be needed to be made to help your business fulfil its potential.
+Monitoring this information regularly not only helps you to track your progress against your original goals, but allows you to identify areas where you might need to make particular alterations to help your business fulfil its potential.

 A stitch in time could save your business.
-Spotting a problem something early enough gives you the best chance to finding a solution.
-If there are any aspects of starting a business that you're unsure of, speaking to a professional will not only provide you with peace of mind, it will also ensure there isn't something you've overlooked.
+Spotting a problem early enough gives you the best chance to finding a solution.
+If there are any aspects of starting a business you're unsure of, speaking to a professional will not only give you peace of mind, but also make sure there isn't something you've overlooked.